+If you have $7,500 in stocks and $5,000 in bonds, your portfolio is now worth $12,500.
 If you decide to rebalance your portfolio, match your 50/50 mix of stocks and bonds.

 You might sell some stocks and buy bonds — enough so each type once again makes up 50% of your holdings.
 In the end, you have $6,250 in stocks and $6,250 in bonds.

 Betterment and Wealthfront use tax-loss harvesting.
 This means they strategically sell ETFs at a loss so you can offset income on your taxes.